okteto/okteto/README.md

 ## Troubleshooting

 ### Files are not syncing
-cnd uses [ksync](https://github.com/vapor-ware/ksync) and [syncthing](https://docs.syncthing.net) to sync files between your environments.
+cnd uses  [syncthing](https://docs.syncthing.ne) to sync files between your environments.
 If your cloud native environment is not being updated correctly, review the following:

-1. Verify that ksync is functioning correctly by running `ksync doctor`
+1. The `cnd up` process is running
-1. Review ksync's logs (~/.ksync/daemon.log) for errors
+1. Verify that syncthing is running on your environment (there should be two processes per cnd environment running)
-1. Browse to http://localhost:8384 to see if there are any syncthing-specific issues.
+1. Rerun `cnd up` (give it a few minutes to reestablish synchronization)

 ### Files syncing is slow
 Please follow [syncthing's docs](https://docs.syncthing.net/users/faq.html#why-is-the-sync-so-slow) to troubleshoot this.